dmccuk/puppetmanifestgenerator/README.md

 Now run puppet apply or the apply.pp script again.

 [2]
-If you are running the role from your puuppet master and you can't see any file_line updates in the output, make sure you have installed puppetlabs-stdlib into the directory here: /modules/build.
+If you are running the role from your puppet master and you can't see any file_line updates in the output, make sure you have installed puppetlabs-stdlib into the directory here: /modules/build.

 I appreciate any feedback and contributions.